-Melbourne Sealife is part of the ever-popular chain of aquariums that span the world.
-The Melbourne Sealife has some great exhibits including the penguins and the shark tank.
+Melbourne Sea life is part of the ever-popular chain of aquariums that span the world.
+The Sealife Melbourne Aquarium has some great exhibits including the penguins and the shark tank.
 Melbourne Sealife has the special experience you pay extra for such as diving with sharks.
 During the day there are creature feeds and talks that are free to participate in.
 Sea life is one of the fun things to do in Melbourne with kids.
 Book your Sealife tickets today

 Axe throwing in Melbourne

 Axe Throwing is a new phenomenon that is sweeping around the world.
 Melbourne is home to Maniax, a successful chain of venues in most Australian capital cities.
 The MANIAX mission statement goes like this “Axe Throwing is about getting together with friends and doing something different” Axe throwing might be just the family competition that will last in the memories forever.
 I am sure your teenagers will head home talking about this experience.
 For parents, the venue is licenced so you can enjoy a throw and drink.
 Food and drinks for the whole family are available at Maniax.

 The Queen Victoria Market

 Queen Victoria Market is located in the central business district of Melbourne.
 The market is a Melbourne institution covering several city blocks.
 Queen Vic is the largest open-air market in the Southern Hemisphere.

 It is a great place to buy all types of souvenirs from your Melbourne vacation with kids.
 The market has several different sections to explore selling everything from meat, vegetables, deli items, foods and goods.
 The South Melbourne market also rates highly for visitors.
 You can easily spend half a day exploring the market in Melbourne.

 First Nations Heritage Walk in Melbourne